Local near-quadratic convergence of Riemannian interior point methods: Introduction

 \subsection{Paper Organization}

 The rest of this paper is organized as follows.
 In \cref{sec:preliminaries}, we review fundamental concepts from Riemannian geometry and Riemannian optimization.
 In \cref{sec:propmeth}, we state a class of \RIPM{}s of our interest.
 In \cref{sec:localconv}, we prove the local convergence property.
 In \cref{sec:applicationtoRIPTRM}, we also provide an application of the aforementioned results to the \RIPTRM{} in \cite{Obaraetal2025APrimalDualIPTRMfor2ndOrdStnryPtofRiemIneqCstrOptimProbs} and show its local convergence.
-In \cref{sec:conclusion}, we summarize our research and discuss future work. \isextendedversion{}{All omitted proof can be found in the extended paper available on arXiv~\cite{Obaraetal2025LocalConvofRiemIPMs}.}
+In \cref{sec:experiments}, we conduct numerical experiments.
+In \cref{sec:conclusion}, we summarize our research and discuss future work. \isextendedversion{}{All omitted proofs can be found in the extended version available on arXiv~\cite{Obaraetal2025LocalConvofRiemIPMs}.}